mctools/simplebuild-dgcode/doc/source/install.rst

 There is only 1 histogram inside this particular file, so the browser is not particular useful in this case.
-But you can still test that it works by confirming that clicking on the histogram resuls in that histogram being shown.
+But you can still test that it works by confirming that clicking on the histogram results in that histogram being shown.

 .. |image_example_dataviewer| image:: images/dgcode_launcher_example_dataviewer.png
 .. |image_shist_example| image:: images/shist_example.png